Illumination 200

 The widespread transition to LED lighting in buildings began in the early 2010s.
 While LED technology had been available since the 1960s, it wasn’t until the 2000s that the technology improved to the point where LED lighting was cost-effective and efficient enough to replace traditional lighting technologies like incandescent and fluorescent lighting.
 In addition to their energy efficiency, LED lights also have a longer lifespan than traditional lighting technologies, which makes them more cost-effective over the long term.

 Today we refresh our understanding of the moment in illumination technologies.
 Illumination technology was the original inspiration for the electric utility industry; providing night-time security and transforming every sector of every economy on earth.
 Lighting load remains the largest component of any building’s electric load — about 35 percent– making it a large target for energy regulations.
+We are organizing our approach to this topic during 2023:

-Our inquiry begins with selections from the following documents:
+Today our inquiry begins with selections from the following documents:

 International Electrotechnical Commission TC 34 Lighting